HoSHIZA/Ni-PlayerPrefs/README.md

-# NiPrefs: Improved Unity PlayerPrefs!
+# Ni-Prefs: Improved Unity PlayerPrefs!

-NiPrefs is a powerful and flexible wrapper for Unity's PlayerPrefs system, offering extended functionality and support for various data types.
+Ni-Prefs is a powerful and flexible wrapper for Unity's PlayerPrefs system, offering extended functionality and support for various data types.
 This library simplifies the process of storing and retrieving player preferences while providing a clean and extensible API.

 ## Features

-- Easy-to-use wrapper for Unity's PlayerPrefs
+- Easy-to-use wrapper for Unity's PlayerPrefs.
-- Support for primitive types (string, int, float, bool, Enum)
+- Support for primitive types (`string`, `int`, `float`, `bool`, `Enum`).
-- Support for unity types (Color, Vector, Quaternion, Resolution)
+- Support for unity types (`Color`, `Vector`, `Quaternion`, `Resolution`).
-- Encryption of keys and/or values.
+- Encryption of `keys` and/or `values`.
-- Extensible architecture for custom data types
+- Extensible architecture for custom data types.
-- Type-safe operations with generics

 ## Requirements